MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-preparation-visual-cpp-project-types.md

 # Debugging Preparation: C++ Project Types

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
-This section describes how to debug the basic project types created by the [!INCLUDE[vcprvc](../code-quality/includes/vcprvc_md.md)] project templates.
+This section describes how to debug the basic project types created by the Visual C++ project templates.

  Note that those project types that create DLLs as their output have been grouped into [Debugging DLL Projects](../debugger/debugging-dll-projects.md) because of the common features they share.